-MCQ paper OSCE Average Result Comment/Explanation Example student 1 50 50 50 Pass This student passed both exams, so their average mark was a pass.
+0 MCC OSCE Avarasa Result Commont/Evalanction MCQ paper USCE Average Kesuit Comment/Explanation Example 50 50 50 Pass This student passed both exams, so their student 1 average mark was a pass.
 They pass without needing an additional assessment.
-Example student 2 48 52 50 Pass This student only passed one exam but their average mark was a pass.
-They pass without needing an additional assessment.
-Example student 3 36 52 44 Fail This student's average mark was an outright fail (<45%).
+Example 48 52 50 Pass This student only passed one exam but their student 2 average mark was a pass.
+They pass without needing an additional assessment as the score in both components was greater than 45 Example 36 52 44 Fail This student's average mark was an outright student 3 fail (<45%).
 They fail without being offered an additional assessment.
-Example student 4 50 48 49 Additional Assessment Offered This student narrowly failed (45-49%) the average mark needed to pass.
-This student is required to sit an OSCE additional assessment.
-This student must pass the additional assessment to progress.
-Example student 5 48 48 48 Additional Assessment Offered This student narrowly failed (45-49%) both requirements.
-This student is required to sit an OSCE additional assessment for narrowly failing the OSCE and an additional assessment for narrowly failing the MCQ paper 1.
-This student must pass both additional assessments.
-Example student 6 40 48 44 Fail This student's average mark was an outright fail (<45%) They are not offered an additional assessment for the narrowly failed (48%) OSCE, because a score of 50 in an additional assessment would still give an average mark of a fail.
+Example 52 46 49 Additional This student narrowly failed (45-49%) the student 4 Assessments average mark needed to pass.
+Because their Offered combined score is less than 50, this student is required to sit an additional assessment in both components.
+This student must achieve a combined score >50 in the additional assessments, with neither individual score being less than 45 to progress.
+Example 48 48 48 Additional This student narrowly failed (45-49%) both student 5 Assessments requirements.
+This student is required to sit an Offered OSCE additional assessment for narrowly failing the OSCE, and an additional assessment for narrowly failing the MCQ paper.
+This student must achieve a combined score of at least 50, with neither individual score less than 45 to progress.
+Example 40 48 44 Fail This student's average mark was an outright student 6 fail (<45%) They are not offered an additional assessment for the narrowly failed (48%) OSCE, because a score of 50 in an additional assessment would F 40 62 F.4 A shalithing a sh still give an average mark of a fail.
+Example 40 62 51 Additional This student's combined score was greater student 7 Assessment than 50, though their MCQ score was less than 45 They will be offered an additional assessment for the MCQ.
+To progress, they need to achieve a score of at least 45.
+Example 62 40 51 Additional This student's combined score was greater student 8 02 40 31 Assessment than 50, though their OSCE score was less than Student o Assessinent 45 They will be offered an additional assessment for the OSCE.
+To progress, they need to achieve a score of at least 45. a score of at icust 45.